-Sydney Solomon and Elana Spiegel, Presidents of the Elon Hillel student board
+Melissa Horowitz and Claire Brodsky, Co-Presidents of the 2019 Elon Hillel student board

 Through meaningful peer-to-peer engagement, including coffee conversations and other meetings, Elon Hillel’s engagement interns reach out to new students on campus, get to know them, find Hillel programming that will meet their needs and together, help create a vibrant, relevant Jewish experience on our campus.

 Please feel free to contact our interns with ANY questions about Elon or Jewish life on campus.

 2018-19 Engagement interns (L to R)

 Rachel Fultonberg, Gabe Scherzer, Julie Levine, Sam Bakal, Sam Chessen, Olivia Kleiman (not picturesd)

 The Elon Hillel Engagement Internship is funded by the LAWRENCE J. AND ANNE RUBENSTEIN FOUNDATION and the GREENSBORO JEWISH FEDERATION